jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_ds_ssr.md

 ---
 title: Configure the Spotlight Statistics Repository
-summary: "The Spotlight Diagnostic Server (optionally) stores data for long term history for reporting and trending in the Spotlight Statistics Repository."
+summary: "Data for long term history for reporting and trending is stored in the Spotlight Statistics Repository.
+By default, use of the Spotlight Statistics Repository is disabled.
+Data for long term history for reporting and trending is only stored when the use of the Spotlight Statistics Repository is enabled and the Spotlight Statistics Repository is appropriately configured."
 sidebar: p_enterprise_sidebar
 permalink: enterprise_cfg_ds_ssr.html
 folder: SpotlightEnterprise